 The Online Orientation is a platform all new students at MU complete.
 It has many information sections, strategies and tips from present students, and welcome messages from the campus.
 There are specific pages devoted to international students and scholars.

 Orientation serves as a time to welcome students to Millersville University, as well as familiarize them with the campus and Lancaster County.
 Topics covered during the orientation will give students valuable information regarding visa issues, immigration regulations, as well as assist with adapting to a new environment.
 Failure to check-in at orientation will result in termination of your visa status and you will need to depart immediately from the U.S. The dates for your on-campus orientation will be communicated in advance, but are typically the few days prior to the start of term.

 This mandatory program is a specific time set aside for you, with sessions to give you the most important information you will need to start.
 It is designed to establish a good foundation for your entire student journey.
 The sessions apply specifically to international students and scholars.
 The activities will build on the information in your Online Orientation, include a tour of campus, introduce you to leaders in your department and on campus, and help you establish your first friendships on campus.
 There are also practical and fun events to help you meet other new students and to explore the local area and culture.
 Graduate students may need to attend an additional graduate orientation.
 Graduate students should refer to the Graduate Studies website for more information regarding graduate orientation.

 Student Success Seminar

-The weekly seminar during the first weeks on campus close out the formal orientation.
+Sevel Student Success Seminars are held throughout a student's first semester on campus.
 All new and first-year international students are required to participate.
 Seminars are designed to help students process their student journey and cover key topics related to campus life and cultural changes.
 Guest speakers and special activities will be part of this weekly event.
 This is a great opportunity to build the support network to help you realize your academic, professional and personal goals for your time in the U.S.

 New ELI Student Orientation